Parameterized Variants

 val sum : int mylist -> int

-constrains that head element to be an int
+constrains that head element to be an int, hence all elements

 It is also possible to have multiple type parameters for a parameterized type, in which case parentheses are needed: